 - Immerse yourself in Brazilian life through a homestay

 - Explore your new home through cultural and educational activities.
-You'll visit the museum of Afro-Brazilian history and a Candomblé house, attend theater, music, and dance performances and a soccer game, participate in a percussion class, and more.
+You'll visit the museum of Afro-Brazilian history and a Candomblé house, attend music, capoeira, and dance performances and a soccer game, participate in a percussion class, and more

 Scholarships & Grants